Top

 Providing Legal Support for You and Your Family Adoption

-Adopting your spouse’s or partner’s child can be one of the most fulfilling actions you will take in uniting your family.
-Similarly, same-sex couples who would like to begin a family together can build a family they desire through Pennsylvania’s legal adoption process.
+Adopting your spouse’s or partner’s child can be one of the most fulfilling actions you will take to unite your family.
+Similarly, same-sex couples who would like to begin a family together can build the family they desire through Pennsylvania’s legal adoption process.

 stepparent adoption

-At the Law Office of Smith & Horwitz, our Philadelphia adoption lawyers handle stepparent adoptions and same-sex adoptions for couples throughout the Montgomery County area.
+At the Law Office of Smith & Horwitz, our Philadelphia adoption attorneys handle stepparent adoptions and same-sex adoptions for couples throughout the Montgomery County area.

-We have more than 35 years of family law experience that we can use to help you efficiently and effectively guide you through the legal adoption process.
-Our attorneys understand all the steps that must be taken to properly prepare and file all necessary adoption paperwork.
-From compiling documentation like birth certificates to representing clients in adoption hearings, we are here to provide you with the comprehensive, dedicated representation you need at this exciting time in your life.
+We have more than 35 years of family law experience that we can use to help you efficiently and effectively navigate the legal adoption process.
+Our attorneys understand all the steps needed to properly prepare and file all necessary adoption paperwork.
+From compiling documentation such as birth certificates to representing clients in adoption hearings, we provide the comprehensive, dedicated representation you need at this exciting time in your life.

 Good news!
 Pennsylvania is one of the least restrictive states on who may adopt.
 Generally, the adoption laws in Pennsylvania are as follows:

-• Pennsylvania adoption is generally open and does not prohibit any adult from adopting.
+• Pennsylvania adoption laws do not prohibit any adult from adopting.

-• Adoption of children age 12 and older requires the child’s consent.
+• The adoption of children aged 12 and older requires the child’s consent.

 • Generally, unmarried couples cannot adopt in Pennsylvania, but there may be exceptions.